 The Compensation Committee evaluates the peer group for suitability at least annually and modifies the peer group as needed.
 Our Compensation Committee utilizes the compensation of executive officers of the companies in this peer group data as one reference point along with various other factors, such as the individual's performance, experience, and competitive market conditions.
-In addition to the Compensation Committee also considers compensation survey data reflecting broader, size-appropriate comparisons in the biotechnology industry.
+In addition to the Compensation Committee-approved peer group, the Compensation Committee also considers compensation survey data reflecting broader, size-appropriate comparisons in the biotechnology industry.